raphael-proust/OGL-SRD5/pages/10.combat/default.md

 #### Breaking Up Your Move

 You can break up your movement on your turn, using some of your speed before and after your action.
-For example, if you have a speed of 30 feet, you can move 10 feet, take your action, and then move 20 feet.
+For example, if you have a speed of 9m, you can move 3m, take your action, and then move 6m.

 ##### Moving between Attacks

 If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
-For example, a fighter who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.
+For example, a fighter who can make two attacks with the Extra Attack feature and who has a speed of 7.5m could move 3m, make an attack, move 4.5m, and then attack again.

 ##### Using Different Speeds

 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
 Whenever you switch, subtract the distance you’ve already moved from the new speed.
 The result determines how much farther you can move.
 If the result is 0 or less, you can’t use the new speed during the current move.

-For example, if you have a speed of 30 and a flying speed of 60 because a wizard cast the *fly* spell on you, you could fly 20 feet, then walk 10 feet, and then leap into the air to fly 30 feet more.
+For example, if you have a speed of 30 and a flying speed of 60 because a wizard cast the *fly* spell on you, you could fly 6m, then walk 3m, and then leap into the air to fly 9m more.

 #### Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
-Boulder-strewn caverns, briar* choked forests, treacherous staircases—the setting of a typical fight contains difficult terrain.
+Boulder-strewn caverns, briar-choked forests, treacherous staircases—the setting of a typical fight contains difficult terrain.

-Every foot of movement in difficult terrain costs 1 extra foot.
+Every meter of movement in difficult terrain costs 1 extra meter.
 This rule is true even if multiple things in a space count as difficult terrain.

 Low furniture, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of difficult terrain.
 The space of another creature, whether hostile or not, also counts as difficult terrain.